department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits.md

     description: Find out if you can get paid back for funeral and other burial costs.
 ---

 We give the survivors, children, and parents of deceased Veterans and Servicemembers a range of benefits.
-These may include special honors like a burial flag, as well as help paying for the funeral service and for transportation costs.
-Survivors and dependents may also get tax-free monetary benefits.
+We give the survivors, children, and parents of deceased Veterans and Servicemembers a range of benefits.
+These may include tax-free monetary benefits as well as help paying for the funeral service and for transportation costs.